 top of page

-• 3 min read
+• 4 min read

 Some leaders carry a presence that fills a room long before they speak.
 Their confidence is steady, their competence unmistakable, and their influence far-reaching.
 People look to them for direction, reassurance, and clarity.
 Their shadow stretches wide.

+The banyan tree is a striking picture of this kind of leadership presence.
 One of the largest living banyan trees on earth, Thimmamma Marrimanu in Andhra Pradesh, India, spreads across more than 19,000 square meters—roughly four football fields.
 Its canopy is so vast that some accounts say it can shelter up to twenty thousand people beneath its branches!
-Its reach is breathtaking, its presence undeniable.
+Its reach is breathtaking, and its presence undeniable.

 And yet, beneath that extraordinary canopy, something surprising happens.